 The Bottom Line On Cyclobenzaprine

-Cyclobenzaprine is an effective treatment option for muscle-related issues such as muscle:
+Cyclobenzaprine is an effective treatment option for muscle-related issues such as:

 But like any drug that actually works, it comes with some potential side effects and downsides which should be carefully weighed against the benefits before deciding whether or not it’s a good treatment option for you.

-Unlike most CNS-related drugs, it’s not necessarily more effective at higher doses but the side effects are, so do yourself a favor and listen to your doctor’s dosing instructions on this one.
+Unlike most CNS-related drugs, it’s not necessarily more effective at higher doses but the side effects are greater, so do yourself a favor and listen to your doctor’s dosage instructions on this one.